 Total battery energy supplied to an off-board usage (e.g., grid, power port) during propulsion system non-active operation (e.g., vehicle to home)

-Average battery temperature during charging and propulsion system active, weighted by battery energy throughput
+Average battery temperature during charging, during propulsion system active, and, if equipped, during non-usage of the vehicle (i.e., non-propulsion system active, non-charging)

+Total time at low, mid, and high state of charges where total time includes cumulative time during propulsion system active, time during charging, and, if equipped, time during non-usage of the vehicle (i.e., non-propulsion system active, non-charging)

+Total number of charge events following a low, medium, or high depth of discharge of the battery

 Numerical Value Specifications: For each data parameter specified in subsection (c)(4)(D)1., the value shall be stored twice, one representing the lifetime of the vehicle and the second representing recent operation in accordance with SAE J1979-DA specifications.
 If any of the individual lifetime values reach the maximum value defined in SAE J1979-DA, all lifetime values shall be divided by two before any are incremented again to avoid software overflow problems.

-For data parameters specified in subsection (c)(4)(D), CARB, or a third party contracted directly by CARB, may not collect data from vehicles owned by a private individual unless the data is:

-Obtained with the voluntary and informed consent of the vehicle operator; and
+For data parameters specified in subsection (c)(4)(D), CARB, or a third party contracted directly by CARB, may not collect data from vehicles owned or leased by a private individual unless the data is obtained with the voluntary and informed consent of the vehicle operator.

-Collected and stored in a manner in accordance with required data security and record keeping policies applicable to CARB to protect the data from unauthorized access or being used to identify the individual vehicle (i.e., vehicle identification number or license plate number) or registered owner.

 Data Reporting Requirements for Over-the-Air Reprogramming

-For all vehicles, the manufacturer shall collect all lifetime values stored in the vehicle pursuant to subsection (c)(4)(D) prior to over-the-air reprogramming of any control module, if any such data would be erased by such reprogramming.
+The manufacturer shall collect all lifetime values stored in the vehicle pursuant to subsection (c)(4)(D) prior to over-the-air reprogramming of any control module, if any such data would be erased by such reprogramming.

 For any data collected pursuant to subsection (c)(5)(A), the manufacturer shall submit a report to the Executive Officer containing the average value and standard deviation of each collected data parameter for each affected certified test group as specified in “Data Record Reporting Procedures for Over-the-Air Reprogrammed Vehicles and Engines Using SAE J1979-2”, dated December 15, 2021, and incorporated by reference.
 The manufacturer shall submit a separate report for each unique calibration/software update.
 The manufacturer shall submit the report within 75 calendar days of the availability of the calibration/software update to affected vehicles.